AmeeraRayan/Direct_to_Your_Door/README.md

 The main system consists of an array of managers, each responsible for subscribers in a specific region (north, center, or south).
 The system administrator has a username and password stored in variables within the administrator class.
 After logging in, the system will show a menu.

+I decided to make a kind of "DataBase" for the system, for this purpose I built a class called DataBase.
+The Database class is a service class that contains static values and will contain:

+1. Integer countTree
+2. ArrayList of the system administrators
+3. TreeMap of recent shipments ordered by subscribers.
+   Map<Member,Delivery> ourLastDeliveries=new TreeMap<Member,Delivery>();
+   The key will be the name of the subscriber, and the value is the delivery.
+   A short explanation: in TreeMap there is a sorting from the smallest to the largest, if you enter numbers (Integer) for example, it will know how to sort, but if it is instances of a class, you must make sure to sort the class according to the value that you determine.
+   Pay attention: that every time a subscriber orders a delivery it goes into ourLastDeliveries so that it overwrites the last delivery that was made.
+This is according to the principles of TreeMap.
+4. Two additional TreeMaps that always work simultaneously, one that contains the current value of countTree together with a customer name and the other contains the same number of countTree with a shipment of the same customer.
+   Map<Integer, Member> ourMembersAndDeluveries1=new TreeMap<Integer, Member >();
+   Map<Integer,Delivery> ourMembersAndDeluveries2=new TreeMap<Integer, Delivery >();

 ### Main Managers Menu

 1. **Managers:**